Clubs and Organizations

 E-Clubs run each Friday from 12:40-1:20 pm.
 Grades 6-8 students must join a Friday club unless they are a member of two lunch-time clubs.
 Grades 9-12 students must join a Friday club unless they belong to a lunch-time club; if so, they can join a second club or use that time to work on lunch-time club needs or do school work.
-All students will be dismissed at 1:30 pm on Fridays and buses depart at 3:15 pm.

 A Club Fair, held the on the first E-Club day of the academic year, allows student club leaders to present his/her club offering.
 Junior and senior club leaders and faculty advisors will facilitate students’ understanding and selection of clubs.

 Offerings(2018-19): A Capella, Art, Community Service, Cooking, Debate, Film/Photography, Fitness, Improv, Lacrosse, Model U.N., Newspaper, Outing, Ping Pong, School Store, Yoga/Mindfulness, GLOW, Math, Environmental, Safety, UNICEF, and our elected clubs: Student Council, NHS and Ambassadors.

 In keeping with LTS philosophy, leading some components of school life hones leadership skills, encourages compassion, develops a sense of responsibility, and ensures that the community is embraced by peers.
 Student Council elections are held in the spring for rising 7-12 grade students.
 Grade 6 representatives are elected at the start of the school year.